outdreamer/build-a-cure-1/docs/tasks/ideas.md

           - in a matrix, the coefficients act like data vectors, and the solutions are the coefficients:
             - "what value of x, y, & z will make this coefficient data work together"
           - in a network, the data is used to produce function coefficients
-            - "what coefficients of x, y, & z can make this data work together"
+            - "what coefficients of x, y, & z can make this value data work together"
+              - translated to a matrix structure: which scalars applied to data with the multiplication operation can isolate the most representative data or most probable weight paths/patterns
+          - the coefficients & the variable values occupy a similar position to the weights & the input values - can you extrapolate this to isolated scalars applied to different terms

       - the main causal structure where existing prediction tools are useful is where the variables are all on different dependence paths/tree branches that dont tie back to the causal network except to contribute to the dependence variable (& other irrelevant variables to that function), or theyre on the same degree of causation (or the same layer) away from the dependent variable